swiftlang/swift-foundation/Proposals/0007-swift-subprocess.md

     error: Error = .discarded
 ) async throws -> CollectedResult<Output, Error>

-/// Run a executable with given parameters and a custom closure
+/// Run a executable with given parameters asynchrously and returns
-/// to manage the running subprocess' lifetime and its IOs.
+/// a `CollectedResult` containing the output of the child process.
 /// - Parameters:
 ///   - executable: The executable to run.
 ///   - arguments: The arguments to pass to the executable.